mobile-virt/u-boot-chromebook-xe303c12/xen/README.md

 ```
 6. Create the u-boot shell commands that will be used to boot Xen and dom0.

-Create a file in a /home/user named bootxen.source with these contents :
+Create a file in /home/user (or any other directory) named bootxen.source with these contents :
 ```
 mmc dev 1 && mmc rescan 1
 ext2load mmc 1:3 0x42000000 zImage-6.1.61-stb-xen-cbe+